Lincoln College MCR

 Useful resources

-- The MCR LGBTQ+ Representative can answer your questions and help you navigate issues.
-While they're currently up for re-election in Michaelmas, you can reach out to our outgoing Rep, Daisy Abraham, in the interim
+• The MCR LGBTQ+ Representative can answer your questions and help you navigate issues.
+This position is currently up for election in Michaelmas.

 LGBTQ+ REPRESENTATIVE - ELECTED IN MICHAELMAS TERM